DInfanger/pvaluefunctions/README.md

     the y-axis will be displayed logarithmically.
 Must lie between 0 and 1.
   - `xlab` (optional): String indicating the label of the x-axis.
-  - `xlim` (optional): Optional numerical vector of length 2 indicating the limits of the x-axis on the *untransformed* scale.
+  - `xlim` (optional): Numerical vector of length 2 indicating the limits of the x-axis on the *untransformed* scale.
   - `together`: Logical.
 Indicating if graphics for multiple estimates should be displayed together or on separate plots.
   - `plot_p_limit`: Numerical value indicating the lower limit of the